ap0llo/changelog/docs/integrations/gitlab.md

 The GitLab integration provides the following features:

-- Adds link to the GitLab web site to the commit for every changelog entry
+- Add link to the GitLab web site to the commit for every change log entry
-- Adds link to the GitLab web site for references in footers.<br>
+- Recognize GitLab-specific references (see also [Automatic References](../auto-references.md)) in footers and add GitLab web links.<br>
   The following types of references are recognized:
   - Issues
     - `#<id>`: Reference to a issue in the same project, e.g. `#123`